Views expressed by the host on this program documented to be almost always right, 99.7% of the time.

 Here, grab soundbite number three.

-We had a little montage here.
+We have a little montage here.

-Her husband outed her, and an Armitage outed her to Bob Woodward, who couldn't believe what he was hearing, and then Novak ends up outing her in his column, and she ends up being famous and having movies and books written about her and so forth, and Scooter Libby gets found guilty for leaking her when he didn't have anything to do with it.
+And then Novak ends up outing her in his column, and she ends up being famous and having movies and books written about her and so forth.

 The regime comes along and outs the station chief, the CIA station chief in Afghanistan.